Exam Descriptions

 - News stories (written, multimedia or other forms)

-- Photojournalism (freestanding photos, photo essays or galleries)
+- Photojournalism (freestanding photos, photo essays)

 - Audio and/or video pieces (including podcasts)